snissn/back-goes-backwards/outline.md

 - **14.4.1 Synergistic Activation**
   - **Holistic Engagement**
-    - Importance of engaging not just one, but all yang meridians for optimal support.
+    - Importance of engaging not just one, but all Yang meridians for optimal support.
   - **Coordination Between Meridians**
-    - How different yang meridians contribute to various aspects of the twist (e.g., Bladder for spinal extension, Gallbladder for lateral movement).
+    - How different Yang meridians contribute to various aspects of the twist (e.g., Bladder for spinal extension, Gallbladder for lateral movement).

 - **14.4.2 Sequential Engagement Strategies**
   - **Step-by-Step Process**
     - Begin with spinal extension (Bladder Meridian), engage lateral stability (Gallbladder Meridian), coordinate arm movements (Small Intestine and San Jiao Meridians).
   - **Breath Integration**
-    - Using inhalation to lengthen and engage yang meridians, exhalation to deepen the twist.
+    - Using inhalation to lengthen and engage Yang meridians, exhalation to deepen the twist.

-- **14.4.3 Case Study: Applying Yang Meridian Engagement in a Twist**
+- **14.4.3 Case Study: ApplYing Yang Meridian Engagement in a Twist**
   - **Example Pose: Marichyasana C**
     - **Preparation**
       - Spinal extension through Bladder Meridian activation.
     - **Initiating the Twist**
-      - Engaging the right-side yang meridians to twist left.
+      - Engaging the right-side Yang meridians to twist left.
     - **Lateral Shift**
       - Utilizing Gallbladder Meridian for subtle lateral movement.
     - **Arm Positioning**
       - Engaging Small Intestine and San Jiao Meridians to bind and deepen the twist.
     - **Energetic Visualization**
-      - Imagining Qi flowing up the engaged yang meridians to support the movement.
+      - Imagining Qi flowing up the engaged Yang meridians to support the movement.

 #### **Conclusion**

 - **Integrating Yang Meridians for Effective Twists**
-  - Summarize the importance of engaging yang meridians on a single side during twists.
+  - Summarize the importance of engaging Yang meridians on a single side during twists.
 - **Foundation for Advanced Biomechanical Concepts**
   - Prepare readers for the detailed biomechanical and physical explanations in the next chapter.